NIEM/NIEM.github.io/reference/iepd/artifacts/index.md

 {:.box}
 - Add the schemas for the external standard to the IEPD.
 The IEPD specification recommends adding these to a separate `external` folder under the `base-xsd` folder, next to other folders for the NIEM subset and IEPD extension schemas.
 - Define [adapter types]({{ "/reference/concepts/adapter/" | relative_url }}) to wrap external properties.
 An adapter type is a way to identify where the external, non-NIEM conformant properties are in an exchange and enables NIEM NDR rules to avoid throwing errors at these known exceptions.

+### Mapping spreadsheet

+A mapping spreadsheet can be used to explicitly document mappings from data requirements to properties and types in NIEM.
+It can also be used to model extensions for requirements that do not exist in NIEM.

+See the [Mapping Spreadsheet]({{ "/reference/iepd/artifacts/mapping-spreadsheet/" | relative_url }}) page in this section for more details, plus the spreadsheet template and examples.

 ### Wantlist